 The prevalence of tension headaches, migraines, and sinus headaches in younger people makes sense for a number of reasons.
 Tension headaches are often due to stress.
 The modern workplace puts a lot of pressure on people to perform.
 Plus, this generation is struggling with raising their children, taking care of aging parents, and paying off massive student loans all at once.

-Migraines, while not caused by stress, are triggered by stress (and sometimes even the dramatic reduction in stress hormones when finally getting a chance to relax).
+Stress can be a migraine trigger (and sometimes even the dramatic reduction in stress hormones when finally getting a chance to relax).
 And sinus issues seem to be a modern ailment, with fewer from the previous generation having to deal with constant stuffiness.

 There is, however, one particular type of headache that is significantly more common for those who are age 45 and older.
 What is it and what could possibly be the underlying cause?